Bulletin #2066, Growing Raspberries and Blackberries

 Although a wide selection of raspberry varieties is available, only a few will do well under the short growing seasons and severe winters of northern New England.
 Select only those that are rated very hardy with early or mid-season ripening.

 Order your plants from a reputable nursery or garden dealer.
 Specify disease-free, virus-indexed stock.
-Most raspberries are sold as dormant, one-year-old canes, but some nurseries offer plants generated by tissue culture, or micropropagation.
-Tissue-cultured plants may be more expensive, but they are less likely to have disease problems.
+Raspberries from mail-order nurseries are sold as dormant, bare-root, one-year-old canes, but retail garden centers often sell actively growing potted plants.

 Boyne: Early ripening.
 Large crops of medium-sized, dark red berries with good flavor.
 Short, spiny canes.
 Very hardy.